MediaComem/comem-archidep/ex/docker-compose-wopr-solution.md

 CMD ["bundle", "exec", "ruby", "app.rb"]
 ```

-> :books: This version goes a little bit further than what is asked in the
+> :books: This Dockerfile example goes a little bit further than what is asked
-> exercise: the `RUN` commands are split to take advantage of Compose's caching
+> in the exercise: the `RUN` commands are split to take advantage of Compose's
-> and [optimize the build][compose-build-optimization].
+> caching and [optimize the build][compose-build-optimization].
 >
 > In the first build stage, by copying only the `package.json` and
 > `package-lock.json` files first, the long-running `npm ci` command will only